 harm to himself or others.
 In no event may seclusion continue for longer

 than 2 hours unless within that time

-period a nurse with supervisory responsibilities or a physician confirms in
+period a nurse with supervisory responsibilities, advanced practice psychiatric nurse, or a physician confirms in

 writing, following a personal examination of the recipient, that the